swiftype/swiftype-search-jquery/README.md

 });
 ```

-The `highlightFields` option accepts a hash containing the fields you want to have highlighted for each object of each DocumentType.
+The `highlightFields` option accepts a hash containing the fields you want to have highlighted for each object of each document type.
 For each field, specify `size` as the maximum number of characters to include in the snippet.
 Set `fallback` to true to force inclusion of a non-highlighted snippet if a highlight is not available for that field.

-See the custom.html file for an additional example of `highlightFields`.
+See the [custom.html](https://github.com/swiftype/swiftype-search-jquery/blob/master/custom.html) file for an additional example of `highlightFields`.

 #### Fetching only the fields you specify